 The DualShock®4 Wireless Controller for PlayStation®4 defines the next generation of play, combining revolutionary new features with intuitive, precision controls.
 Improved analog sticks and trigger buttons allow for unparalleled accuracy with every move while innovative new technologies such as the multi-touch, clickable touch pad, integrated light bar, and internal speaker offer exciting new ways to experience and interact with your games.
 And with the addition of the Share button, celebrate and upload your greatest gaming moments on PlayStation®4 with the touch of a button.

 I have been working at Sony PlayStation full-time (Less than a year)

 Competitive compensation package with salary and bonus, but no stock.
 Great benefits - choice of three medical plans, two dental plans, and a vision plan; 401k w/ match.
 Lots of paid time off.
 Training and education budgets and benefits.
 Free PSN Plus, discounts on PlayStation hardware, games, and PS Vue subscription.
 Nice, laid-back culture.
 Diverse workforce and excepting culture.
 Lot of company activities including giveaways.
 Interesting and large-scale problems to solve.

 Some disorganization / lack of coordination between company segments - this includes within SIE mostly, but also down from Sony global.
 Some duplicate efforts because of this.
 Compartmentalized between departments, so hard to understand overall technology stack / direction.
 Holidays are busy times for the products, meaning lots of pressure and responsibilities around these times.
 Scrum / Agile applied to all teams, even where not quite appropriate.
 Cafes not employer paid (stretch con).

 Advice to Management

-I applied through college or university.
+I applied online.
 The process took 3 weeks.
-I interviewed at Sony PlayStation (San Diego, CA).
+I interviewed at Sony PlayStation (San Mateo, CA) in August 2013.